NiclasGH/shippr/README.md

 1. A deployment file, that specifies the helmchart and version
 2. A `values-default.yaml`.

-If you use multiple profiles, you can also add multiple files like `values-dev.yaml` or `values-prod.yaml`
+If you use multiple profiles, you can also add multiple files like `values-dev.yaml` or `values-prod.yaml`.

+Read the [Rust CLI Book](https://rust-cli.github.io/book/index.html) if you're interested in creating your own CLI

 ## Deployment file
 The deployment file supports the following file formats: TOML, JSON, YAML, INI, RON, JSON.